floate/big-red-framework/readme.txt

 3. Copy the framework’s assets/child/ directory into the assets directory of your child theme
 4. Update the theme information in your child themes style.css file

+You can override files in the framework by copying the file into your child theme and editing it there.
+It is recommended you start by copying header.php and footer.php into your child theme to allow you to customise the logo/footer credits as required.

 ========= SETTING YOUR THEME’S OPTIONS =========

 All of your theme’s options are set within the child theme’s functions.php.
 At the start of the project, you should ask your client what they want from their website and set the options as appropriate.